yusufsevinchan/2048-Game-Windows-Form-App/README.md

 **Game Over**: The game is over when there are no more possible moves left.💥

 ## Acknowledgements 🙌
-Special thanks to @gabrielecirulli, the creator of the original 2048 game.
+Special thanks to [Gabriele Cirulli](https://github.com/gabrielecirulli), the creator of the original 2048 game.

 ## Contact 📧
-If you have any questions, suggestions, or feedback, feel free to reach out to us at yusufsevinchan13@gmail.com
+If you have any questions, suggestions, or feedback, feel free to reach out to me at yusufsevinchan13@gmail.com

 Enjoy the game! 🎉